 This sport fishery is allocated 12.3 percent of the first 130,845 lb (59.4 mt) allocated to the Washington sport fishery, and 32 percent of the Washington sport allocation between 130,845 lb (59.4 mt) and 224,110 lb (101.7 mt) (except as provided in section (e)(3) of this Plan.
 This subarea is defined as waters south of the Queets River (47°31.70' N. lat.) and north of Leadbetter Point (46°38.17' N. lat.).
-The structuring objective for this subarea is to maximize the season length, while maintaining a quality fishing experience.
-The south coast subarea quota will be allocated as follows: 10% percent or 2,000 pounds, whichever is less, will be set aside for the nearshore fishery with the remaining amount allocated to the primary fishery.
+The south coast subarea quota will be allocated as follows: 10 percent or 2,000 pounds, whichever is less, will be set aside for the nearshore fishery with the remaining amount allocated to the primary fishery.
 During days open to the primary fishery and seaward of the 30-fm line lingcod may be taken, retained and possessed, when allowed by groundfish regulations.
 Season dates for the primary fishery will be developed by the end of November each year for the following year.
-The primary seasons will open in early May and will be open up to two days per week including one weekday and one weekend day.
-The primary season structure will include periodic closures to assess the remaining quota for the subarea.
+The primary seasons will open in early May and willmay be open up to two days per week including which may include one weekday and one weekend day.
+The primary seasonSeason structure willmay include periodic closures to assess the remaining quota for the subarea.
 If sufficient quota remains, additional openings may be implemented.
-The fishery will open on the first Sunday in May.
-The primary fishery will be open two days per week, Sunday and Tuesday, in all areas, except where prohibited, and will remain open for three consecutive Sundays and Tuesdays before a management closure the following week to tally the catch.
-If the primary quota is projected to be obtained sooner than expected the management closure may occur earlier.
-If there is sufficient quota remaining following the management closure the fishery would continue two days per week, Sunday and/or Tuesday, until the quota for the primary fishery season is reached or September 30, whichever is earlier.
 If there is insufficient quota remaining to reopen the primary fishery for another fishing day, the remaining primary fishery quota will be added to the nearshore quota.
 The nearshore fishery takes place, in the area from 47°31.70' N. lat. south to 46°58.00' N. lat. and east of a boundary line approximating the 30 fathom depth contour as defined by the following coordinates: